DManuel010/Syntel-Website/README.md

 	3) Navigate to ~/Syntel-Website/ and run the following command in terminal: pip install -r requirements.txt

-		NOTE: Only 'mysql-connector-python' is listed in requirements.txt, pip will automatically install the other dependencies listed above.
+		NOTE: Only 'cx_Oracle' is listed in requirements.txt, pip will automatically install the other dependencies listed above.

 	4) Run following command in terminal: